You’re probably well aware that exchange-traded funds (ETFs) are all the rage right now.

 As they say, past performance does not guarantee future results.
 But it can give you a fairly good idea of how adept a fund manager has been at navigating a variety of economic conditions and market cycles relative to peers.
 Needless to say, I prefer those that have risen to the top of the class over the long haul.

-Returning to BCX, the fund has delivered a return of 14.7% over the past year, versus 6.2% for the average natural resources fund.
+Returning to BCX, the fund delivered a return of 26.7% in 2017, versus 18% for the average natural resources fund.
 That gain ranks in the top 1% of the category, according to Morningstar.

 Be careful, though, as fund managers often come and go with no fanfare.
 So pay attention to managerial tenure.
 Once you’ve found a solid long-term performer, make sure that the current manager is the same person who earned those returns, not a new unproven rookie.